Foreign Affairs and Defense

 The most important function of government is to ensure the safety of its citizens.
 We must continue to make critical investments in our national security and strengthen our partnerships abroad.
 However, I also believe that the choice between our values and our safety is a false one.
 We face many challenges abroad, but I am fully committed to our proud tradition of engaged, sustained, and competent global leadership.

-Ending the War in Afghanistan
+Ending the Wars in the Middle East

 Reductions in Nuclear Weapons